itsthatguy/generator-devbox/README.md

 We need to be able to use the generator, so make sure you link it

 ```
-cd generator-railsbox
+cd generator-devbox
 npm link
 ```

 ## Using the generator
-*NOTE: I'm assuming you are still in the generator-railsbox directory right now.*
+*NOTE: I'm assuming you are still in the generator-devbox directory right now.*

 ```
 cd ..
 mkdir myproject && cd $_
-yo railsbox
+yo devbox
 ```